vsbuffalo/bds-files/chapter-03-remedial-unix/README.md

  - `option-delete`: delete an entire word
  - `option-b`: move cursor backwards an entire word.
  - `option-f`: move cursor forwards an entire word.
+ - `control-c`: cancel input text or when a command is running, stop it.
+ - up arrow: access last entered command.
+ - `control-r`: start searching shell history.
+Start typing to search -- `enter` will enter the current command. `control-c` will cancel.

+I recommend you learn all of these -- they will greatly make working in the shell easier and more enjoyable.

 ## The Unix Chainsaw